cameronbourke/react-native-cp-update-button/README.md

 If there is value for `promptTitle, promptMessage` or `confirmButtonText` in the object, it has a higher priority over the corresponding value/s that were passed as props to `<UpdateAppButton />`

 ### Example Deployment
 Say you are happy with `v1.3.0`, you tag it (hopefully) and are about to release it using CodePush like you normally would.
 The only difference is now you will need to add the `--description` option and pass it a value.
 In this example, you are giving the update a version number, which will be used by `<AppVersion />`, and a promptMessage which will be displayed within the body of the confirmation prompt.
-Viloa, deployment using an update button done!
+Voilà, deployment using an update button done!

 ```
 code-push release-react YourApp ios -d Production --description '{"version":"1.3.0", "promptMessage": "There are plenty of new features in this goodie of an update"}'